PGA Tour Accused of Bias in Firing Gay Worker

 Lebeuf originally filed his lawsuit in Alameda Superior Court and claimed 15 causes of action, including discrimination on the basis of his sexual orientation and his attention disorder, failure to accommodate, retaliation, wrongful termination, fraudulent inducement to move, and failure to pay overtime and to provide paid breaks.

 The PGA denied the allegations and liability.
-It refiled the case in federal court April 18.
+It refiled the case in federal court on April 18.

 Jackson Lewis PC, representing the PGA Tour, didn’t immediately respond to Bloomberg Law’s request for comment.